FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/_index.md

 -   No space left on the device
     -   Free space
-    -   Check Sentinel connectivity an<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>d verify the size of the runtime/data/trkapi.buf file, which may be voluminous
+    -   Check Sentinel connectivity an{{< TransferCFT/componentshortname >}}d verify the size of the runtime/data/trkapi.buf file, which may be voluminous
 -   Check for problematic file transfers and output, and clean
 -   Check to see if traces are set, which may lead to multiple large files in the "run" directory
 -   Check to see if you have enabled dynamic catalog resizing